RonaldMaule/Calculator/README.md

 # Calculator
-A simple calculator made in pygame
+A basic calculator made in pygame

 I made this calcuator in November of 2020 in order to teach myself pygame.
 It has some known bugs (that I am not planning on fixing) but it should work overall.